 Sports medicine courses may be found in athletic trainer and sports medicine undergraduate and graduate degree programs offered at community colleges and universities.
-In most cases, students are required to fulfill prerequisites in chemistry and anatomy before taking sports medicine classes.
-Both bachelor's and master's degree programs in this field include clinical experiences.
-Some states require certification or licensure, and candidates may need to complete individual continuing education courses to renew their credential.
+In most cases, students are required to fulfill prerequisites in kinesiology and biological science before taking sports medicine classes.
+Both bachelor's and master's degree programs in this field include clinical experiences and most states require certification or licensure.

 List of Courses

 This introductory course covers topics including pharmacology and sports medicine terminology.
 Students also learn to recognize common athletic injuries.
 The responsibilities of athletic trainers and potential careers in sports medicine are discussed.

 This sports medicine course addresses proper evaluation, treatment and rehabilitation techniques for common sports injuries.
 Methods and tools, such as taping, applying heat or cold packs and the use of pads are demonstrated.
 Students also receive training in basic vocational skills required in health professions, such as CPR and first aid, as well as how to protect against blood borne pathogens.

 Students learn to deal with traumatic injuries that have resulted from sports accidents.
 Stabilizing acute injuries to the head and neck is a key component in this course.
 A review of CPR and use of the automated external defibrillator (AED) are also included in the curriculum of this sports medicine course.

 These courses cover the range of human movement.
 Understanding how human movement happens and the systems that create human movement are emphasized.
 Fine and gross motor skills are discussed while learning to identify muscle groups and their specific abilities.